Terry Haskins: Political life

-Death at 45
+Death

 The day that Haskins was elected speaker pro-tem in 1995, he discovered a lump under his right arm, which was quickly diagnosed as a melanoma.
 By July 2000, the cancer had spread to his brain, and he lost his hearing and most of the use of his left arm.
 At his death in October, he was nearly paralyzed.
 In January 2005, a Greenville bridge was named in his honor.

 Haskins was survived by his wife, Gloria Arias Haskins, a native of Colombia, South America and their four sons, David, Bryan, Hayden, and Harlan Haskins.
 Mrs. Haskins successfully ran for her late husband's seat in the state legislature and became one of the first Latina members of the South Carolina legislature.